Pagadian: Tourism

 The Provincial Government Complex is the civic, sports and cultural center of the Province of Zamboanga del Sur of which Pagadian is the capital.
-Sports facilities such as a standard-sized oval track and field, standard sized swimming pools and buildings for indoor/outdoor sports as well as a cultural village and the Unity Park, a monument to the Tri-people group (the Lumads, Moslems and Christians) who settled in Pagadian, are located there.
+A standard-sized oval track and field, standard-sized swimming pools and buildings for indoor/outdoor sports as well as a cultural village and the Unity Park, a monument to the Tri-people group (the Lumads/pre-Islamic indigenous tribes, Moslems and Christians) who settled in Pagadian, are located there.

 Government

 The city is governed by the City Mayor.
 The local Sangguniang Panglungsod (City Legislative Council) is presided by the City Vice Mayor with ten elected councilors, and two ex-officio members from the Sangguniang Kabataan (Youth Council) and Association of Barangay Captains (ABC) respectively, as members of the council.
 The city mayor, vice mayor, and councilors are popularly elected to serve a three-year term.

 Pagadian is also the seat of the Provincial Government of Zamboanga del Sur.

-Elected officials for the 2019–2022 term are:
+Elected officials for the 2025–2028 term are:

 Infrastructure

 Transportation

-Tricycles are the primary public transport in the urban center while jeepneys usually ply the city's rural barangays.
+Tricycles or Bao-Bao is the primary public transport in the urban center while jeepneys ply the city's rural barangays.
 Private vehicles comprises the largest percentage of the traffic.
 Buses, minibuses, and jeepneys are the modes of transportation for transients bound for the neighboring municipalities and other parts of Zamboanga del Sur.
 These short-travel transports also serve the bus terminal which is located downtown.

 Airport.
 The city is served by a Principal Airport Class 1 (or major domestic).
 It is located in Barangay Muricay, approximately five kilometers from the city proper.
 The airport serves as the only air portal in the Province of Zamboanga del Sur with direct flights to and from Manila and Cebu.

 Seaport.
 The port of Pagadian City is served by shipping lines operating for both passenger and cargo vessels.
 Ports of call include Zamboanga City, Jolo and Siasi in Sulu, Bongao and Sitangkai in Tawi-tawi, and Cotabato City.